DumDereDum/assembler_course/README.md

 3. ( ͡° ͜ʖ ͡°)

 4. Change code [lesson_13/code_1](https://github.com/DumDereDum/assembler_cource/blob/main/lesson_13/code_1.asm) for writing data from file to new file (name of this file could be hardcode)

+5. Make code on nasm, which add float number. !NB Prohibit to use `fadd` and similar fuctions

+6. Take [snake game](https://github.com/NikitaIvanovV/snake-asm) and make changes:
+* remove tail of snake, keep only head
+* remove sliding, so after press `WASD` snake make only one movement